List of awards and nominations received by Ariana Grande

 In 2024, Grande released her seventh album, Eternal Sunshine.
 She was nominated for seven awards at the 2024 MTV Video Music Awards, including Video of the Year for the album's single "We Can't Be Friends (Wait for Your Love)".
 She also received five nominations at the 2024 MTV Europe Music Awards and won Best Pop.
 At the 67th Annual Grammy Awards, she earned three nominations, including Best Pop/Duo Group Performance, Best Dance Pop Recording and her sixth nomination for Best Pop Vocal Album, tying with Kelly Clarkson and Taylor Swift for the most nominations in the category.

-Grande starred as Galinda Upland in Wicked (2024), the first of two film adaptations of the stage musical.
-Her performance drew widespread acclaim and earned her nominations for the Golden Globe Award, Critics' Choice Award, Screen Actors Guild Award, BAFTA Award, and Academy Award for Best Supporting Actress.
+Grande starred as Galinda Upland in Wicked (2024) and Wicked: For Good (2025), a two part film adaptation of the stage musical.
+Her performance drew widespread acclaim and earned her nominations for two Golden Globe Awards, two Critics' Choice Awards, two Screen Actors Guild Awards, one BAFTA Award, and one Academy Award for Best Supporting Actress as well as her second Grammy award in the Best Pop Duo/Group Performance category for "Defying Gravity" from the film's soundtrack.